 Spread the bread with peanut butter.

 Spread the peanut butter on the bread.
-You can use a knife for this, but if you’re feeling adventurous and want to go for an extra-smooth spread, try using a spoon instead!
+You can use a knife for this, but if you’re feeling adventurous and want an extra-smooth spread, try using a spoon instead!

 Spread the jam on one piece of bread.
 Put the two pieces of bread together.

 Spread the jam on one piece of bread.
 Put the two pieces of bread together.
-You can use any type of strawberry jam or grape jelly in this recipe, but my preferred spread is the grape jam.
+In this recipe, you can use any strawberry jam or grape jelly, but my preferred spread is grape jam.

 See Related: Different Types of Dutch Food